itk-os2display/vagrant/readme.md

 Start it with:
 <pre>
-sudo service elasticsearch start
+sudo service elasticsearch start sudo service supervisor restart
 </pre>

+Or use the script `scripts/fix_elasticsearch.sh` from inside the vagrant.

 ## Setup search
 If the indexes are not activated by the `scripts/search_activate.sh` script, do the following: